 Now that your computer drive stores the images, you have probably more space available than on a memory card.
 You can see the amount of space left in the Next Capture Location tool.

 Before starting to tether, you need to set the location on your drive where Capture One stores your images.

 When you shoot tethered into a Session in Capture One it stores your images in the Capture Folder.
 This is one of the four default Session Folders.

 In case you shoot tethered into a Catalog you can store the incoming images inside your Catalog folder (known as fully managed) or outside the catalog in a designated folder (referenced).

-Tip: make sure that the storage location is on a internal drive; external drives are more susceptible to tethering issues as their connections for power and data is not as reliable as the internal drive.
+Tip: make sure that the storage location is on an internal drive; external drives are more susceptible to tethering issues as their connections for power and data are not as reliable as the internal drive.